onssoschi/climatehealth/README.md

 ### SOSCHI Topics and Indicators

-This package contains scientific functions dedicated to the following topics in the SOSCHI framework:
+This package contains scientific functions dedicated to the following topics in the SOSCHI framework.
+Please note the final methods documents are still in development, so those linked below in the section are an earlier alpha version. :

 | **Topic**                                                       | **Topic Owner** | **Methods**                                                      |
 |--------------------------------------------------------------------|-----------------|---------------------------------------------------------------------|